 You’ll come across two types of microphones when looking for a

 Omnidirectional microphones pick up soundwaves from every direction and operate with a flat frequency response, which enhances vocal sounds while reducing ambient background noise.

-Cardioid microphones focus on a 180º arc directly in front of them while drowning out any noise coming from behind.
+Cardioid microphones focus on a 180º arc directly in front of them while drowning out any noise from behind.
 Drowning out noise makes them ideal for outdoor recording, where sound interference could be an issue.

-Interference and blocking can also be an issue with wireless mics; microphones are available that include Link Protection to solve this problem.
+Interference and blocking can also be an issue with wireless mics; microphones that include Link Protection are available to solve this problem.
 Link Protection identifies anything compromising the connection and automatically switches the recording to a different frequency, keeping everything running smoothly and the audio crystal clear.